• Skip to main content

 • Email

-When my daughter was young, her dolls became part of our family….literally!
-Whatever my daughter had, she wanted the same for her dolls.
-So, naturally, with cold weather, a doll needs mittens and ear warmers just like a little girl!
 Since we love creative, crafty ideas, we decided to make our own!
 Here is a quick, easy, no sew tutorial on how to make doll mittens and earmuffs.

 All you need to make both the mittens are ear warmers is a regular old knit glove.
-Yep, that lone glove that was headed for the trash?
-Save it!
+You don’t even need a matching pair!

 At this point, you have your doll mittens and ear warmers (which can double as a headband.)
-The fingers that were cut are the gloves for the doll and the wristband becomes the doll ear warmers.
+The fingers that were cut off are the gloves for the doll.

 If you want to embellish the mittens and ear warmers a bit, simply use a hot glue gun to add some snowflake shaped beads for a little bling.